Case Study: Social Media Agency Manages 120 Instagram Accounts Safely on Databay Mobile Proxies

 How much does it cost to run 120 Instagram accounts on Databay mobile proxies?

 At moderate activity levels (content posting, comment engagement, moderate DM outreach), 120 accounts typically consume 60-100 GB/month total.
-At Databay's Silver tier of $5.50/GB, that's approximately $330-$550/month in proxy bandwidth.
+At Databay's Silver tier of $5.50/GB, that's roughly $330-$550/month in proxy bandwidth.
 High-activity accounts with heavy video posting can push this higher.

 Start Collecting Data Today